huaminghuangtw/Today-I-Learned/posts/git-tags.md

   - https://softwareengineering.stackexchange.com/questions/165725/git-branching-and-tagging-best-practices
 ---

-[Git tags](https://git-scm.com/docs/git-tag) are like bookmarks pointing to a specific _[commit](how-to-write-good-git-commit-messages.md)_.
+Today I learned that [Git tags](https://git-scm.com/docs/git-tag) are like bookmarks pointing to a specific _[commit](how-to-write-good-git-commit-messages.md)_.
 They are commonly used to mark important milestones, such as production releases.

 ![7e17c6817f2c1952777d0708736f4bb3](../_attachments/7e17c6817f2c1952777d0708736f4bb3.png)